mgrigoriev/big_business/README.md

 ![CircleCI](https://img.shields.io/circleci/build/github/mgrigoriev/big_business/master?token=41cc0df7c83a0bcbb71ae8a52b3e8a3ae4bdb5e3)

 Starter ERP/CRM app written with Ruby on Rails.
-Manage your clients and orders like a boss.
+Feel free to use this app for educational purposes, or as a foundation for your next project if you want to take advantage from:

+* Ajax datatables

+* Bootstrap 4

+* Simple Form

+* Devise authentication

+* RSpec, Capybara

 Demo
 ----